ashish-b10/tournament_manager/getting_started.md

 ## Using Python 3

 The application is written using Python 3.x.
-Developers should take care to ensure that they are using this version of Python and not 2.x.
+Users and developers should take care to ensure that they are using this version of Python and not 2.x.

 # Installing the Requisite Software